There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 So … how do you handle stress?

-This leads to the first way of handling stress — those instant reactions that you usually regret right after you do them: Cracking one too many beers, calling an ex, vegging out in front of the television, consuming too much junk food, avoiding your responsibilities, ignoring your plans to exercise, etc.
+This leads to the first way of handling stress — those instant reactions that you usually regret right after you do them: Cracking one too many beers, calling an ex, vegging out in front of the television, consuming too much junk food, avoiding your responsibilities, ignoring your plans to exercise, etc. What you need is a proper Stress management plan in place.

 The good news is, if you can see yourself choosing this path, that’s the first step to getting off of it and onto a smarter one.